Best turntables of 2022

 Choosing a turntable can be tricky.
 There are a ton of companies, each with multiple models on the market.
 There are also a number of ways to set up a turntable.
 Knowing this, we’ve set out to simplify that decision-making process for you.
-If you’ve been thinking about starting a record collection or have a couple of boxes of old vinyl sitting in your attic, the following list of turntables will suit most people’s needs without having to become a full-on audio expert.
+If you’ve been thinking about starting a record collection or have a couple of boxes of old vinyl sitting in your attic, the following list of the best turntables will suit most people’s needs without having to become a full-on audio expert.
 Here’s our beginner’s guide to picking out the right turntable.
 Some of the following record players let you decide how customizable you want your setup to be, but all are simple to set up and provide quality sound.

 Belt drive vs. direct drive